SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-30-fda-molnupiravir.md

   So that means molnupiravir has an efficacy against hospitalization of 30.4% (CL: 1.0% - 51.1%).
   That is both a dramatically lower median efficacy, as well as a wider confidence limit.
+Apparently the back half of the clinical trial didn't so so well?!
 It's somewhat disappointing, especially in comparison with the robust results of paxlovid (though that's _also_ an intermediate analysis, I believe).
 Still, it's statistically significant (the CL is -- _barely_ -- bounded above 0%, and a median 30% reduction in hospitalization is nothing to sneeze at!).